 I don’t believe the above to be about the terror of the weekend.
 In my view, it’s pitiful politics.
 And I have thoughts–

-A sizable chunk of what you just said is an example of “speaking out of one side of your mouth” while contradicting yourself with the other.
+A sizable chunk of what you just said is an example of “speak[ing] out of one side of your mouth” while contradicting yourself with the other.
 Also, if I had to define American politics — that being our two-party system — with one word, it would be “division.”
 That’s what the Republican/Democrat paradigm is.
 And every chance you get, you seek to create that very thing — as a left-wing congressman, you want to separate yourself from the Republican President, which does the same to your separate constituencies.
 This is your primary MO.
 The same goes for your run for the White House — in every debate leading up to the primaries, you must divide the candidates, with you being far away from everyone else.
 So goes your supporters versus theirs.
 “Division” is the only means by which you may bolster your party and protect your seat.
-For you to ever accuse another politician of engaging in “division” is both A) Stupid, given the nature of a binary political system, and B) Breathtakingly hypocritical.
+For you to ever accuse another politician of engaging in “division” is both A) Ridiculous, given the nature of a binary political system, and B) Abjectly hypocritical.

 Furthermore, bigotry means “intolerance for an opposing view.”
 You’re no stranger to that display.

 Thirdly, to suggest the President of the United States — whoever he or she may be — could be personally responsible for what any crazed person might do is foolish.